How Much do Granite Countertops Cost?

 Overview of Granite Counters

-Granite countertops remain one of the most popular materials for remodeling and new construction.
+Granite countertops remain one of the most popular choice of materials for remodeling and new construction.
 They bring unmatched natural beauty to your kitchen or bath.
-Cost has come down in the last decade, but granite is still one of your pricier options.
+The cost of granite countertops has come down in the last decade, but granite is still one of your pricier options.
 As you can see, granite countertop prices range from moderate to very expensive.

 Here are average costs for the most common projects.
-Costs can be lower with the most affordable material and much higher when premiums grades of granite are used for large, complex counters.
+Costs can be lower with the most affordable material and much higher when factors including premiums grades of granite are used for large, complex counters.

 - Medium bathroom countertop: $715 to $945